Use these 100 Items to Use to Count to 100 with estimation jar ideas and 100th day of school activities!

 If you use mini-marshmallows and toothpicks for your 100’s jar, you can then pair them to create constellations for science exploration!
 Learn more about Marshmallow Constellations.

-100th Day Science & Engineering Activities
+100th Day of School Science & Engineering Activities

 Super items to use for counting and then experimenting!